Achievable logoAchievable logo

 Prokaryotic mRNA

 Unlike eukaryotic mRNA, prokaryotic mRNA lacks both a 5’ cap and a poly-A tail.
-Instead, bacterial mRNAs are often translated while transcription is still occurring, a process known as coupled transcription and translation.
+In bacteria, translation often begins while transcription is still happening.
+This is called coupled transcription and translation.

 mRNA levels and gene expression

-The abundance of mRNA in a cell is directly correlated with protein synthesis levels—higher mRNA expression results in increased protein production.
+The amount of mRNA in a cell is directly related to protein synthesis levels: more mRNA generally leads to more protein production.
 Several factors influence mRNA levels:

 • Promoter Strength: A strong promoter leads to higher transcription rates, producing more mRNA.